-I have been convicted of a misdemeanor crime of domestic violence.

-As a result of this action, I am prohibited by Georgia Law (O.C.G.A. §16-11-131 and §42-8-60 through 65) and Federal Law (18 U.S.C.
-921 through 925) from receiving, shipping, possessing, transporting or attempting to purchase a firearm.
-This includes any handgun, rifle, shotgun or other weapon, which will or can be converted to expel a projectile by the action of an explosion or electrical charge.
-I also acknowledge that if I am a convicted felon or have been convicted of a misdemeanor crime of domestic violence, federal law prohibits me from receiving, shipping, possessing, transporting, or attempting to purchase ammunition.
-(18 U.S.C. §922(g)(9))

-Possession of a firearm or ammunition means that I may not have a firearm or ammunition in my actual, physical control (i.e. in my pants pocket) or within my area of access and control (i.e. in the glove box of my car).
-I may not possess a firearm or ammunition either by myself or jointly with another person.
+, Date of Birth, · to me, the following and understand that: fense, or ent for a felony offense, or anor crime of domestic violence. y Georgia Law (O.C.G.A. §16-11-131 and §42-8-60 21 through 925) from receiving, shipping, possessing, earm.
+This includes any handgun, rifle, shotgun or ted to expel a projectile by the action of an explosion at if I am a convicted felon or have been convicted of a federal law prohibits me from receiving, shipping, burchase ammunition.
+(18 U.S.C. §922(g)(9)) ans that I may not have a firearm or ammunition in my ocket) or within my area of access and control (i.e. in a firearm or ammunition either by myself or jointly ttempt to purchase a firearm or ammunition, I will crime. d as evidence in a court of law during probation Witness Title of witness